kabl/pandoc-example/README.md

 By using `pandoc`.

-Pandoc is a very powerful tool and can convert almost any text format to another text format.
+Pandoc is a very powerful tool and can convert almost any document format to another document format.

 For all options run `pandc --help` or checkout [Pandoc User's Guide](https://pandoc.org/MANUAL.html)